 If you're overweight, any weight loss is a positive thing.
 You may become frustrated, though, when you don't see a loss in your "trouble" spots.
 Unfortunately, it isn't possible to spot reduce; you lose and gain weight throughout your body.
 Often, weight loss occurs last in the areas where you first noticed weight gain.
-For men, the belly tends to be a common fat storage depot while women often struggle with heaviness in the hips and thighs depending on your natural body shape.
+This could be in the abdomen or in the hips and thighs depending on your natural body shape.

 Optimal Weight Loss Strategies